PLSysSec/punchcard/cli-design.md

   * Perhaps: analyze cache for hits vs. misses?
   * Analyze artifact usage?
 E.g. you've built a release binary but you aren't storing the release as an artifact.

+# Needs Design

+What do I do with imported Dhall code?
+If I marshal it into a strongly typed YAML struct, then why do I need Dhall in the first place?
+Rust will do the type-checking for me by validating the YAML structure.

+Do I offer syntactic sugars for building GitHub workflows?
+Suppose I offer an alternative to the YAML syntax, something that describes the language ecosystem and goes about templating the YAML on your behalf.

+e.g. I want to create a Rust CI/CD job.
+Let's generate some YAML that creates the steps you want to see.